jlobatop/GA-CFD-MO/README.rst

 	:alt: cavityMesh
 	:align: center

-This folder is in this repository because cavity vortex shedding was an idea which seemed also interesting to control with genetic algorithms.
-However, time did not let its implementation.
+This folder is in this repository because cavity vortex shedding was another case which seemed interesting to control with genetic algorithms.
+However, the implementation was not possible due to time cconstraints.

 cylinder-mesh
 ==============

+The first thing to notice in this folder is a ``mp4`` video that shows forced vortex shedding with a boundary condition perturbation.
+Pressure and velocity_magnitude are represented in the left view while the white line values are represented in the right plot.
+Moreover, there are two folders that will be described now.

 mesh-convergence
 -----------------

+In the process of do a mesh convergence, different mesh refinements were tried.
+However, and given the lack of validation values, it was a little hard to perform mesh convergence, because as it can be seen in the third column of `cylinderMeshConv <https://github.com/jlobatop/GA-CFD-MO/blob/master/cylinder-mesh/mesh-convergence/cylinderMeshConv.png>`_, the most refined the case, the stronger the vortex (which is obviously related to the cell size).
+The different meshes are also stored in the `cases <https://github.com/jlobatop/GA-CFD-MO/tree/master/cylinder-mesh/mesh-convergence/cases>`_ folder, the extracted data after the simulation of the mesh is stored in the `data <https://github.com/jlobatop/GA-CFD-MO/tree/master/cylinder-mesh/mesh-convergence/data>`_ folder and it is analyzed with the notebook in the root of this folder.

 mesh-flowControl
 -----------------

+After mesh convergence, three meshes were created with different combinations of the location of the membrane, having a rear position (first column is a coarse mesh and the center column is a finer one) and a position right in the flow detachement point (third column) where membranes are usually located:

 .. raw:: html